RicoJia/ricojia.github.io/_posts/2024/2024-07-11-rgbd-slam-bundle-adjustment.markdown

 \end{gather*}
 $$

-The transformation between $se(3)$ and $SE(3)$ is "matrix exponentiation", which is analogous to the regular scalar exponentiation / log operation.
+The transformation between $se(3)$ and $SE(3)$ is called "matrix exponentiation", which is analogous to the regular scalar exponentiation / log operation.

-If you want an interesting little nerd story to share with your non-nerdy friends: $SE(3)$ is a manifold, and $se(3)$ is its tangent space.
+If you want an interesting little nerdy story to share with your non-nerdy friends: $SE(3)$ is a manifold, and $se(3)$ is its tangent space.
 A manifold is a topological space that locally resembles Euclidean space and allows for calculus to be performed.
 (Here an $SE(3)$ can be transformed into a neary by $SE(3)$ smoothly through matrix multiplication)